 To provide a seamless mobile user experience, we decided to use lead generation forms generate a higher form completion rate.

 Our main goal was to understand the type of audience our client was looking to attract.
 We started by defining the audience and breaking it down into various subgroups.
 This enabled us to test which targeting types were the most efficient.

-We targeted companies that had over 1,000 employees.
+- Company size: we targeted companies that had over 1,000 employees.

-We chose specific senior roles, as our ideal prospects were likely to have executive roles, such as “VP manager of…” and “Head of…” roles.
+- Job titles: we chose specific senior roles, as our ideal prospects were likely to have executive roles, such as “VP manager of…” and “Head of…” roles.

-We excluded all the job functions related to Education which were not applicable as per the below image.
+- Job functions: we excluded all the job functions related to Education which were not applicable as per the below image.

 We chose the sponsored content ads format, which allowed us to promote ads as content updates.
 This would then appear in the newsfeeds of the target audience.
 The ad would only appear while using the LinkedIn mobile app, as we were only using the LinkedIn lead gen forms.

 We worked closely with Kodo Survey to ensure the ad copy would resonate with their buyer persona.
 We ran a total of five campaigns, and for each campaign we had four different ad variations (pure direct response style ads or gated content).
 Each creative version had different copy (headline + text), which would allow us to test and decide (based on performance) what was working and what wasn’t.